joshfinnie/joshfinnie.com/src/pages/blog/moving-from-oh-my-zsh-to-starship-and-fish.md

 description: "<DESCRIPTION>"
 ---

-I have been using [Zsh](https://www.zsh.org/) for nearly a decade.
+I have been using [Zsh](https://www.zsh.org/) for almost a decade.
 I remember the day that I switched from the default shell Bash to ZSH.
-Powered by [Oh-My-Zsh](https://ohmyz.sh/), all of a sudden my terminal was powerful and helpful.
+Powered by [Oh-My-Zsh](https://ohmyz.sh/), my terminal was powerful and helpful.
 Add on top of that Oh-My-Zsh amazing templates; it was also pretty!

 It was an amazing experience, and I recently had that experience again with [Starship.rs](https://starship.rs/).